 How to Get Around the City

-You can explore San Diego by car, or you can use public transportation.
+You can explore by car, use public transportation, and even explore using the many bike routes in San Diego.
 Renting a car is a good option if you have enough time to get around to all corners of the region.

 Since you are planning to stay one day in the city, and you will be wandering around mostly in the central area or relaxing along the coast, public transportation might be your best choice.